Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 The `Part` class only exposes a `Flux<DataBuffer` which is basically just a Spring wrapped ByteBuffer.

-Unfortunatly, there is no direct api support for converting a `Flux<Part>` to a `AsycInputStream`, so I had to make my own.
+Unfortunately, there is no direct api support for converting a `Flux<Part>` to a `AsycInputStream`, so I had to make my own.
 All in the name of non-blocking asynchronous code!
 I will address my implementation later.

 This works fine and dandy when an image file needs to be saved; however, returning an image is a bit different.